Which plans include this feature?

-An example of when to use the 301 redirect would be if you have changed domains or if you launched your site in a new CMS (Site Builder) and your URL structure has changed.
+An example of when to use the 301 redirect would be if you have changed domains or launched your site in a new CMS (Site Builder) and your URL structure has changed.
 Creating 301 redirects for your old content to point to the new content will tell the search engines that you have moved from A to B for good.
-This will allow search engines to direct ranking and value signals to the new URL because they understand this location to be the new, permanent home for that content.
+This will allow search engines to direct ranking and value signals to the new URL because they understand this location as the new, permanent home for that content.

 What is a 302 redirect?

 A 302 status code means found, more commonly called temporarily moved.
 This redirect doesn’t carry or pass the PageRank to the new location.
 It does get the user to an appropriate location so that you aren’t showing them a broken link, a 404 page not found, or an error page.

 When should I use a 302 redirect?